-Dave Eggar will lead this innovative interactive workshop using the tools of jazz improvisation, contemporary classical music and songwriting to find the voice within and develop participants’ own unique sound and story.
-This unique hands-on workshop allows participants to explore a way to move from their original ideas to the universal messages that touch people’s lives.
+Dave Eggar will lead this innovative interactive workshop using the tools of improvisation, contemporary classical music and songwriting to find the voice within and develop participants’ own unique sound and story.
+Participants will write songs and tell stories together that look at what it means to be alive in Idaho now—the hopes, fears, and aspirations specific to living here.
+This hands-on workshop allows participants to explore a way to move from their original ideas to the universal messages that touch people’s lives.